NelsonScott/Redly/README.md

 [Details][phase-three]

 ### Phase 4: Entries, Ratings, & Taggings(~2 days)
 Create Model and Controller for entries.
 Add ability to see a feed's entries.
 Allow user to rate entries from 1 to 5 stars using jquery raty and rails controllers.
 Create tags for feeds in order to better organize them.
 Use nokogiri to parse sources for images.
+Use cloudinary for fastest image retrieval.

 [Details][phase-four]